 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to firstname.lastname@example.org or use the contact details above.
 We will investigate and respond to any complaints we receive.

-You also have the right to lodge a complaint with the Information Commissioner's Office (“ICO”) (the UK data protection regulator).
+You also have the right to lodge a complaint with the Information Commissioner's Office (ICO) (the UK data protection regulator).
 For further information on your rights and how to complain to the ICO, please refer to the ICO website: https://ico.org.uk/ or contact the ICO on 0303 123 1113.

 We reserve the right to make changes to this Policy at any time and any significant changes to this Policy will be emailed direct to the primary email address supplied by you; minor changes will be updated directly to the Policy and may not require notification.
 We advise you regularly review this document to ensure that you are aware of any amendments and to be clear on how this policy may affect you.

-This privacy statement was last updated on 28 July 2020.
+This Privacy Notice was last updated on 28 September 2020.